Stay Tuned for More HOPE Updates Soon!

 This will un-verify the entries allowing the admin to remove them

-*If you have closed the pay period, submit a support ticket to support@hospicetools.com and they will unwind the closed pay period
+*If you have closed the pay period, submit a support ticket to support@hospicetools.com and they will reopen the closed pay period

 Although a supplement is not considered a medication, using the medication forms in Hospice Tools ensures that the supplement filters to the dashboard for transparency purposes.